suffolklibraries/sljekyll/events-activities/summer-holidays/imagination/index.md

 * A book review
 * A love letter to the book

 You can read as many books and create as many belly bands as you like.
-We encourage you to sign up and share your creations on the [Reading Hack website](http://readinghack.org.uk/hacks/469).
+We encourage you to sign up and share your creations on the [ImagiNation blog](http://imaginationeast.org.uk/) if you're 12 or under and the [Reading Hack website](http://readinghack.org.uk/hacks/469) if you're 13 or over.
 You'll even get a reward at the end of the summer for taking part.